wacncontent/CustomizeTool/addCommentOutput/articles/hdinsight/hdinsight-apache-spark-zeppelin-notebook-jupyter-spark-sql-v1.md

 >[AZURE.NOTE]  Make sure you create the storage account in a location that is supported for the cluster.

 Select the new storage account from the list and click **MANAGE ACCESS KEYS** at the bottom of the page.
-Make a note of the **PRIMARY ACCESS KEY** (or the **SECONDARY ACCESS <!-- deleted by customization KEY**âeither --><!-- keep by customization: begin --> KEY**-either <!-- keep by customization: end --> of the keys work).
+Make a note of the **PRIMARY ACCESS KEY** (or the **SECONDARY ACCESS  KEY**—either  KEY**-either  of the keys work).
 You will need this later in the tutorial.
 For more information, see [How to Create a Storage Account][azure-create-storageaccount].

 ##Create an HDInsight Spark cluster